cloudfoundry/cf-java-client/cloudfoundry-maven-plugin/README.md

 To instruct the Cloud Foundry Maven plugin to accept self-signed certificates from the Cloud Foundry target endpoint, add `<trustSelfSignedCerts>true</trustSelfSignedCerts>` to the plugin configuration block.

 # History

+## Changes from version 1.0.6 to 1.1.0

+* Updated cloudfoundry-client-lib dependency

+## Changes from version 1.0.5 to 1.0.6

+* Added the ability to specify a syslog drain URL with a user-provided service
+* Added `mergeEnv` configuration option to control whether environment variables configured in the plugins overwrite or add to existing app environment variables

 ## Changes from version 1.0.4 to 1.0.5